lcheylus/overlength.nvim/README.md

    -- Overlength highlighting enabled by default enabled = true,

-  -- Colors for hightlight by specifying a ctermbg and bg ctermbg = 'darkgrey', bg = '#8B0000',
+  -- Colors for highlight by specifying a ctermbg and bg ctermbg = 'darkgrey', bg = '#8B0000',